written by kaitlyn stockton | photos provided by Christ Academy

 With the coaches selected, Christ Academy became the first school to offer clay target practice as an elective.
 During the first year, the team only had five students, the minimum requirement for a team.
 Through the experience, students have learned responsibility and gained confidence in themselves.
 “Students in the CACTA definitely grow up a bit,” Jessica said.
 “Students take multiple hours of safety training every year and are also responsible for policing each other.
 Safety is always first.
 Students are also held to a strict code of conduct to ensure everyone’s safety.”

-“All participants can compete against each other regardless of age, gender, school, or location.
 “You meet lots of people from all over the world.” -Robin & Donna Ritchie

 The students must bring all their safety gear and other needed supplies.
 If they forget, the students are not allowed to shoot that day.
 Many students immediately excelled at the sport and made friends with students they may have never encountered otherwise.
 “You get to see the passion they have for the sport and see them excel in a short period of time,” Robin said.
 “That’s why we coach.”
 Robin and Donna’s granddaughter has enjoyed being a member of the team and having the opportunity to improve her shooting skills.
 “I like hitting the target and watching it explode,” Addison said.
 “You get to hear everyone cheering for you.”
 Under the Ritchies’ leadership, the team has grown to 17 members.
 With such a large team, they have added other coaches to their team including Elain Schultz and her assistant Garrett Walsh.